Entertaining With Wine

 Savory, fruit-forward wines like Merlot are a good choice for smoked cheeses.

-Sweeter wines like Riesling or Malvasia are a pleasing contrast to most bleu cheeses (which also pair well with fruit-forward red wines such as Zinfandel).
+Sweeter wines like Riesling are a pleasing contrast to most bleu cheeses (which also pair well with fruit-forward red wines such as Zinfandel).

 Creamy Brie and Camembert strike the perfect balance with lively sparkling wines.